Diablo 2: Resurrected beta coming August — here's how to play it

 The following weekend, an open beta will take place.
 As the name implies this will be available to all players, so will be a great chance to try out the game if you’re unfamiliar with the Diablo franchise.
 The open beta begins on August 20 at 1 p.m.
 ET and ends on August 23.
 It will offer the same content as the closed pre-order-only beta from the weekend before.

-Diablo 2: Resurrected is a full-scale remake of Diablo 2, which first launched back in 2000.
-The remake is being worked on by Vicarious Visions, the developer responsible for the well-received Crash Bandicoot: N.Sane Trilogy and Tony’s Hawk Pro Skater 1+2 Remake.
+Diablo 2: Resurrected is a full-scale remaster of Diablo 2, which first launched back in 2000.
+The refresh is being worked on by Vicarious Visions, the developer responsible for the well-received Crash Bandicoot: N.Sane Trilogy and Tony’s Hawk Pro Skater 1+2 Remake.
 The team definitely has pedigree when it comes to remastering a classic game for modern audiences, while keeping the core elements intact.

 After the beta, players won’t have long to wait to get their hands on the full game: Diablo 2: Resurrected is scheduled to release across all systems on September 23.
 If you want to play on a next-gen console be sure to bookmark our PS5 restock and Xbox Series X restock hubs to make the task of tracking down one of these machines slightly easier.